Antolin1/metamodel-reuse-study/README.md

 python extract_concepts.py
 python compute_duplicates.py
 ```

-## Run EMF Compare
+## Run EMF Compare comparisons

-Finally run the EMF compare of `java` folder.
-To do this, you must load the target configuration present in the `.target` file (open in Ecilpse > Load Target Platform on top-right).
+To run the EMF Compare scripts, you must first import the Eclipse project present in the `java` folder to your workspace.
+This project contains a target platform configuration in the `.target` file (open in Eclipse > Load Target Platform on top-right).
+Then, you can run any of the main programs of the project.

 ## Basic statistics